RonSherfey/data-act-broker-backend/doc/CONTRIBUTING.md

 ```
 This will create the alembic_version table needed for the migration process

-After making updates to the models, run the following in ```dataactcore/``` to autogenerate the migration script:
+After making updates to the models, run the following in ```dataactcore/``` to auto-generate the migration script:
 ```bash
 $ alembic revision --autogenerate -m [file name]
 ```